thinktandem/thinktandem.io/src/content/articles/how-write-best-blog-post-seo.md

 **External Links**

-This is a decent [external link counter](https://www.seoreviewtools.com/internal-link-analyzer/) that I use.
+This is a decent [external link counter](https://www.seoreviewtools.com/internal-link-analyzer/).
 Again, go through each URL in this website and put the result in the spreadsheet.
-The same as above, the average number of outbound links is what you want to hit when writing your blog post.
+Similar to exceeding your competitor's average word count, you want to beat the average number of outbound links on your competitor's site when writing your blog post.

 You also want to make sure that you are linking to quality blog posts with a high DR.  [External linking](https://moz.com/learn/seo/external-link) helps show that you post is authoritative and has numerous sources.
 This in turn will raise the ranking of your blog post and your domain.